vim-syntastic/syntastic/README.markdown

 __4.12.
 Q. How can I check scripts written for different versions of Ruby?__

-A. Install a Ruby version manager such as [rvm][rvm] or [rbenv][rbenv], activate the environment for the relevant version of Ruby, and install in it the checkers you want to use.
-Set `g:syntastic_ruby_checkers` accordingly in your `vimrc`, and run [Vim][vim] from the virtual environment.
+A. Install a Ruby version manager such as [rvm][rvm] or [rbenv][rbenv], activate the relevant version of Ruby, and install in it the checkers you want to use.
+Set `g:syntastic_ruby_checkers` accordingly in your `vimrc`, and run [Vim][vim] under the relevant Ruby version.

-If you're starting Vim from a desktop manager rather than from a terminal you might need to write wrapper scripts around your checkers, to activate the virtual environment before running the actual checks.
+If you're starting Vim from a desktop manager rather than from a terminal and depending on the version manager you use you might need to write wrapper scripts around your checkers, to activate the relevant version of Ruby before running the actual checks.
 Then you'll need to point the relevant `g:syntastic_ruby_<checker>_exec` variables to the wrapper scripts.

 <a name="faqperl"></a>